EdgeTX/themes/README.md

   - themefile3.png (third screenshot, of the channel monitor)</br>
     ![Example Screenshot 3](example/ETX3.png)

+Optional:
+  - themefile_background.png (a background image for your theme)
+  - themefile_readme.txt (any notes or information you wish to share with your theme)

 Images should all be in PNG format, and 225 x 128 pixels in size.

 Please refer to the `example` folder for an example of the expected layout.